erosDiffusion/ComfyUI-enricos-nodes/README.md

 ## Changelog
 - v **3.1.0** - 20.09.2024
-  - _new feature_: **onConfigChange action toggle** when you change the configuration (or any of the attached nodes) you can now choose if_
+  - _new configuration feature_: **onConfigChange action toggle** when you change the configuration (or any of the attached nodes) you can now choose if:
-    - you want to stop the flow to allow edits
+    - you want to **stop** the flow to allow edits
-    - or you want to grab a capture and continue the flow
+    - or you want to **grab a capture and continue** the flow
-  - _enhancement_: output transforms now give you back the angle and bounding box coordinates
+  - _new configuration feature_: **normalize height** when this is activated your images will all be the same height of the canvas (this can lower image quality)
-  - _enhancement_: you can force transform output values to be integers (as some nodes requires it)
+  - _transforms enhancement_: output transforms now give you back the angle and **bounding box coordinates**
-  - _new feature_: **normalize height** when this is activated your images will all be the same height of the canvas (this can lower image quality)
+  - _transforms enhancement_: you can **force transform outputput values to be integers** (as some nodes requires it)

   - _new feature_: (experimental and limited): **Tools** ! this is an experimental feature. it allows controlling some aspects of the compositor.
     - **precise selection toggle** ignore transparent pixels and select the first image below the mouse
     - **center selected** puts the selected images in the center of canvas